 - special ballot voting in acute care facilities (where applicable)

 - special ballot voting – legislation related to home visits

 - duration of the revision period

-- information on the quality of Preliminary Lists of Electors
+- information on the quality of the Preliminary Lists of Electors

 - appointment of service agents

 - voter information cards